Zzziir/iNavigate/README.md

 # iNavigate
-Final Project - A smart way to go around the mall
+A smart way to go around the mall